-- I also did – and do – know how to be humble, and I did – and do – know how to overflow.
-In everything and in all things, I also was – and am – instructed in the secret to be full and to hunger; and to overflow and to be in need.
+- I also have known how to be humble, and I have known how to overflow.
+In everything and in all things, I also have been instructed in the secret to be full and to hunger; and to overflow and to be in need;

-- I have strength for all these things through the One who strengthens me.
+- I have strength in all things through the One who strengthens me.

-- Nevertheless, you did well by partnering in my afflictions.
+- Nevertheless, you did well by having partnered in my afflictions.

-- And also, you Philippians did – and do – know that in the beginning of the gospel (when I departed from Macedonia) not one church partnered with me in the matter of giving and receiving except you alone.
+- And also, you Philippians *know that in the beginning of the gospel (when I departed from Macedonia) not one church partnered with me in the matter of giving and receiving except you alone.

 - For even in Thessalonica, both once and even twice you sent provisions for my needs.